mubarakbello/sigma-dial/README.md

 # ForLoop-sigma
 forLoop-OAUhackathon

-# DialMail
+# SigmaDial

-this is a text to email Service use to send emails via ussd short code.
+This is a text to email Service use to send emails via ussd short code.

-on dialing the shortcode you get to settle between two option read mails send quick mail
+On dialing the shortcode you get to settle between two option -Read mails
+-Send quick mail

 Read mail
 -
-user will be promote to enter authentecation details and get an sms of your emails.
+Users will be promoted to enter authentication details and get an sms of your emails.

 Send mail
 -
-users are promote to enter authentecation details then User enter recipents email, subject, body of mail in that order.
+users are promoted to enter authentication details then User enter recipents email, subject, body of mail in that order.